 Charles Bukowski was not a healthy living guy, but he made it to 72.
-He smoked, drank immoderately, didn’t pay much attention to what he ate, and despite his braggadicio about his boxing prowess and labouring ability, probably thought exercise dissipated the spirit.
+He smoked, drank immoderately, didn’t pay much attention to what he ate, and despite his braggadocio about his boxing prowess and laboring ability, probably thought exercise dissipated the spirit.
 About the only healthy thing he did was avoid doctors after harrowing treatment for his acne.

 Maybe someone of his robust stock would have got even older by following a bit of the standard advice for long, healthy life, or maybe without allowing himself to thrive spiritually he would have given up and withered away.
 The Moxa Punk’s approach could have helped him been a bit healthier physically, without robbing him of his spiritual vitality.